 DWN-014: Flash Man

-An ice stage that isn't made of ice, the slippery surfaces of Flash Man's jeweled corridors are most notable for offering an alternate path if you can destroy certain barricades with the Crash Bombs.
-If you can't, however, some Sniper Joes and their giant hopping walkers will try to keep you from reaching their frail master.
+An ice stage that isn't made of ice, the slippery surfaces of Flash Man's jeweled corridors are most notable for offering an alternate path if Mega Man can destroy certain barricades with the Crash Bombs.
+If he can't, however, some Sniper Joes and their giant hopping walkers will try to keep him from reaching their frail master.

 Flash Man is able to halt time for a brief period with his Time Stopper.
-Despite this ability, he is One of the weakest Robot Masters ever and is vulnerable to pretty much everything.
+Despite this ability, he is one of the weakest Robot Masters and is vulnerable to pretty much everything.
 Stand in place and throw Metal Blades at him for maximum humility.

 DWN-015: Heat Man